PracticalGenomics/cogaps-on-sciserver/README.md

 ## Learning Objectives

-This course will teach learners to:
+This course covers:

-- {You can use https://www.bobpikegroup.com/trainer-blog/5-steps-to-writing-clear-and-measurable-learning-objectives to define some learning objectives here}
-- {More learning objectives}
+- How to join the compute platform, SciServer
+- How to access and launch cellxgene
+- How to load packages, data, configure/run CoGAPS, visualize patterns, find pattern markers, and document software in RStudio

 ## Encountering problems?